marionettejs/backbone.marionette/docs/marionette.compositeview.md

 The default rendering mode for a `CompositeView` assumes a hierarchical, recursive structure.
-If you configure a composite view without specifying an `childView`, you'll get the same composite view type rendered for each child in the collection.
+If you configure a composite view without specifying an `childView`, you'll get the same composite view class rendered for each child in the collection.
 If you need to override this, you can specify a `childView` in the composite view's definition: